LivePersonInc/developer-center/pages/Products/SalesForce Integration/appendix.md

 Those fields are arranged in a hierarchical structure described on both WebApp SDK and Engagement History API documents (there are slight differences in those structures but most of the content is similar).

-Each parameter/sub-section is like a property of the upper section, to which you can refer by a dot (".").
-For example, if you want to get your account id from the main info section, you can use "info.accountId" on the Engagement History API or "chatInfo.accountId" on the WebApp SDK.
+Each parameter/sub-section is like a property of the upper section, to which you can refer by a dot (“.”).
+For example, if you want to get your account id from the main info section, you can use “info.accountId” on the Engagement History API or “chatInfo.accountId” on the WebApp SDK.

-Some of those are actually arrays of objects, which you can either turn to by a locator "[1]" search in by their properties.
+Some of those are actually arrays of objects, which you can either turn to by a locator “[1]” search in by their properties.

-These are just a few examples meant to demonstrate how to write these "addresses", but rest assured, all of these, along with more than 55 (!) other LiveEngage parameters are available to you on the predefined list.
+These are just a few examples meant to demonstrate how to write these “addresses”, but rest assured, all of these, along with more than 55 (!) other LiveEngage parameters are available to you on the predefined list.

 1. For a the **Chat Start Time** value: